desech/desech-studio/README.md

 ```

 - copy the `latest.yml` and exe file to sftp
-- open Desech Studio and see if it auto updates
+- open Desech Studio without logging in and see if it auto updates

 ## Build Studio Mac